exoplatform/exo-documentation/docs/Configuration.rst

    -  **username**: Validates the 'Username' field in the Create or Edit user form.

+   -  **password**: Validates the 'Password' field in the Create or Edit user form.

    -  **groupmembership**: There is a built-in regex that is currently not used to validate any field: